triforce3250/oot-bingo-lists/README.md

 ![image](https://img.shields.io/npm/v/oot-bingo-lists)

 Provides the bingo goal lists of various Ocarina of Time Bingo versions.
+Also contains a function to print all the changes between two Bingo versions.

 ## Install